 When it comes to life as we know it, there’s a paradigm – YOLO – “You Only Live Once.”
 Think about that: one chance – one journey.
 No instant replay – no do-overs.

-Like most of us, I’d like to maximize my life and developed a “YOLO plan.”
+Like most of us, I’d like to maximize my life, so I developed a “YOLO plan.”
 Here’s why.
 Last year on January 19th, I awoke with intense pain in my jaw.
-At first I thought I needed a root canal, but after several minutes the pain dissipated.
+At first, I thought I needed a root canal, but after several minutes the pain dissipated.
 Still very tired, I climbed back into bed.

 A few hours later, it happened again.
 Root canal pain comes on its own — it doesn’t end without a dentist’s intervention.
-I concluded this was something else.
-I was correct.
+I concluded this was something else, and I was correct.
 I’d had a heart attack.

-We’ve all heard stories about a person grabbing his chest or left arm, then collapsing in pain.
+We’ve all heard stories about someone grabbing his chest or left arm, then collapsing in pain.
 Some heart attacks are like that.
-However there are more exceptions to that scenario than you’d think.
-The first rule of my YOLO plan is, “Listen To Your Body.”
+However, there are more exceptions to that scenario than you’d think.
+The first rule of my YOLO plan is “Listen To Your Body.”
 Unexpected pain anywhere from your jaw through your torso could be referred cardiac pain.
 Additionally, heart attacks may come masked as nausea, heartburn, indigestion, fatigue, dizziness, or profuse sweating.

 After recovering from the shock of learning I’d had a heart attack, I started educating myself.
 Yep!
 Number 2 on my YOLO plan was, “Learn all I can about what had happened.”
-My first stop was medical records.
-I read everything that occurred from the time I entered the ER to the time I was discharged.
+My first stop was medical records; I read everything from when I entered the ER to when I was discharged.
 If I didn’t understand something, I asked questions or did some research.

-Important to my education was learning a heart attack is an event indicating the real problem.
-In my case it is CAD or coronary artery disease.
+Essential to my education was learning a heart attack is an event indicating the real problem.
+In my case, it is CAD or coronary artery disease.
 This was like a good news/bad news joke.
 The good news is, it’s treatable – the bad news is it doesn’t go away.
-Number 3 on the YOLO plan: Life style changes would be required.
+Number 3 on the YOLO plan: Lifestyle changes would be required.
 Are any of these things you might consider?

-Of course you must have an idea of how successful your dietary changes are.
-I’ve lost more than 20 pounds but that is only one way to measure success.
+Of course, you must know how successful your dietary changes are.
+I’ve lost more than 20 pounds, but that is only one way to measure success.
 For a cardiac patient monitoring blood work is critical.
-Of particular interest is tracking your cholesterol (both HDL and LDL and the ratio of the 2), your triglycerides, and lipoproteins.
+Of particular interest is tracking your cholesterol (HDL and LDL and the ratio of the 2), triglycerides, and lipoproteins.

-After the event, I was strongly encouraged to go to Cardiac Rehab and begin an exercise plan.
-Cardiac patients are closely monitored and the program includes cardio, weight training and some interval training.
+After the event, I was strongly encouraged to attend Cardiac Rehab and begin an exercise plan.
+Cardiac patients are closely monitored, and the program includes cardio, weight training, and some interval training.
 I try to go 3 to 4 times per week.
 On beautiful days, I head outside to take a walk.
-My hypertension is not a thing of the past but with exercise and medication, it’s under control.
+My hypertension is not a thing of the past, but with exercise and medication, it’s under control.

-One of the most difficult things for a Type A person (like me) to do is to manage stress.
-I’ve taken up meditation.
-Initially I actually found that stressful.
+One of the most challenging things for a Type A person (like me) is managing stress.
+I’ve taken up meditation, and initially, I found that stressful.
 Ever try to clear your brain of thought?
 Pardon the pun, but mine has a mind of its own!

-When I had the attack a year ago, a stent was inserted in the Right Coronary Artery.
-There was also indication of a slight occlusion in the LAD (left anterior descending artery).
-The blockage had grown significantly and it was where the new stent was inserted.
+A stent was inserted in the Right Coronary Artery when I had the attack a year ago.
+There was also an indication of a slight occlusion in the LAD (left anterior descending artery).
+The blockage had grown significantly, and it was where the new stent was inserted.
 The LAD runs down the front of the heart and is often referred to as the widow maker.
 “You Only Live Once.”

-According to the Center for Disease Control and Prevention, the leading cause of death in the United States is Heart Disease.
-During the last year I’ve become acutely aware of that.
-In addition to the life-style changes mentioned above it’s important to:
+According to the Centers for Disease Control and Prevention, the leading cause of death in the United States is Heart Disease.
+During the last year, I’ve become acutely aware of that.
+In addition to the lifestyle changes mentioned above, it’s essential to:

 1. Know your family history.